-- [Management server name].
+- Imagement server name].
 Root of the tree also called a Welcome view.
 Displays the name of the management server the console is currently connected to.
 Use this view for quick access to the main operations, available on the management server. - Dashboard.
 Use this view to estimate at a glance whether the data is successfully protected on the machines registered on the management server. - Sackup policies.
 Use this view to manage backup policies existing on the management server. - Physical machines.
-Use this view to manage machines registered on the management server. - Solution Vaults.
+Use this view to manage machines registered on the management server. - Virtual machines.
+Use this view to manage virtual machines from the registered physical machines and from the registered machines with the agent for ESX/ESXi. - Vaults.
 Use this view to manage centralized vaults and archives stored in there: create new managed and unmanaged vaults, rename and delete the existing ones. - Storage nodes.
 Use this view to manage storage nodes.
 Add a storage node to be able to create centralized vaults that will be managed by the node. - Tasks.
-Use this view to manage tasks, run, edit, stop and delete tasks, monitor their states, examine task history.
+Use this view to manage tasks, run, edit, stop and delete tasks, monitor their states, examine task history. - Log.

-Log.
 Use this view to examine the history of centralized management operations, such as creating a managed entities group, applying a policy, managing a centralized vault; as well as the history of operations logged in the local logs of the registered machines and the storage nodes.